mlabs-haskell/doc-drive-cardano-components/README.md

 ## Version Notes

-These particular documents were originally written by [pb99u069](https://github.com/pb99u069) as part of this proposal.
-It is forked and collected here for easier discoverability, organization, and transparency.
+The documentation herein was originally written by [pb99u069](https://github.com/pb99u069) as part of this Fund9 proposal.
+The original repo was forked and its contents collected here for greater discoverability, organization, and transparency.
 As of writing, the author hosts a [GitHub Pages instance](https://pb99u069.github.io/) which some readers may prefer.
-Finally, as part of Project Catalyst fund compliance, regular progress reports that document the history of our Developer Documentation Drive project are publicly available through Project Catalyst channels and reproduced [here](https://github.com/mlabs-haskell/catalyst-funded-projects/tree/main/Fund9/Dev%20Documentation%20Drive).
+Finally, as part of Project Catalyst fund compliance, regular progress reports documenting the history of our Developer Documentation Drive project are publicly available through Project Catalyst channels and reproduced [here](https://github.com/mlabs-haskell/catalyst-funded-projects/tree/main/Fund9/Dev%20Documentation%20Drive).

 ## License